ant-design/ant-design/components/icon/index.en-US.md

 | component | The component used for the root node.
 This will override the **`type`** property. | ComponentType<CustomIconComponentProps\> | - | 3.9.0 |
 | twoToneColor | Only supports the two-tone icon.
 Specify the primary color. | string (hex color) | - | 3.9.0 |

+> Note: the rendering priority of the Icon component is component > children > type.
+When props is passed, the priority is directly effective, and the lower priority would be invalid.

 ### SVG icons

 We introduced SVG icons in `3.9.0` version replacing font icons which brings benefits below: